oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 * IPv4 packet: 0xc0a88df0 (4 bytes / 32 bits).

 The 13 extra bytes used to format a 4 byte IP address as a dotted quad are useful for display purposes, but provide no information to the receiving application.
-Translating JSON data to CBOR does not yield a concise result; serializing based on an information model does.
+Directly converting display-oriented JSON data to CBOR format does not achieve the conciseness for which CBOR was designed.
+Instead, information modeling is the key to effectively using CBOR and other concise data formats.

 \* *Note: all references to information assume independent uniformly-distributed values.*
 *Source coding is beyond the scope of this specification.*